carpentries-lab/python-aos-lesson/participant_software_check.md

 2. In the Bash Shell, type `conda --version`.
 You should see the version of your conda program listed.

-3. In the Bash Shell, type `jupyter notebook` to run Jupyter Notebook.
-After a few seconds, text should appear in your terminal and Jupyter Notebook should pop up in a browser window.
-You can close the browser window and press `CTRL+C` in the terminal to exit the program.

 # Pre-workshop downloads